 Note: Submission dates may be extended in exceptional circumstances; students must apply for an extension in writing stating the reasons for seeking the extension.
-Where coursework is submitted late due to unanticipated exceptional or extenuating circumstances, students must present an explanation to the instructor and/or doctors note.
+Where coursework is submitted late due to unanticipated exceptional or extenuating circumstances, students must present an explanation to the instructor.